A hands-on approach and respect for produce make Arimia one of the state’s most exciting regional restaurants.

 The airy dining room overlooks native bush and farmland, with much of the property’s organic and biodynamic produce making its way onto the table.

 Dishes change with the whims of the season, but showcase hands-on technique, restraint and an eye for good produce, whether it’s brined kangaroo given extra richness with slivers of smoked pork fat or crisp-skinned duck breast bathing in a sticky jus and paired with a breaded duck croquette.

 Farm-reared pork might make it into a ragout flavoured with saffron sauce and served over earthy grains.
 Rustic delight.
 You can even pat your future lunch at Arimia – the pigs snuffle around in their enclosure right near the entrance to the restaurant.
 Sorry Babe.

 Citrus curds and sorbets seem to be a favourite of the kitchen, but if the kids’ brownie is on, see if you can nab one for afters.

-On a clement day, there is nothing finer than dining on Arimia’s lawns, under massive shady trees and to the sounds of children at play and native birds singing.
+On a clement day, there’s nothing finer than dining on Arimia’s lawns, under massive shady trees to the sounds of children at play and native birds singing.